 Minimum System Requirements: macOS Mojave or Windows 10

-The RTMP Streamer Actor is compatible with macOS Mojave and later or Windows 10.
-It will not run appear in Isadora if you are running macOS High Sierra or earlier.
+The RTMP Streamer actor is compatible with macOS Mojave and later or Windows 10.
+It will not appear in Isadora if you are running macOS High Sierra or earlier.

-You need keep your stream key private, otherwise others could stream to your channel without your permission!
-The stream key is hidden from view in Isadora, but can be read by others when someone clicks on the 'stream key' input value of the RTMP Streamer actor.
-If you need share a file that includes the RTMP Streamer actor, you must be sure to clear the 'stream key' input first!
+You need to keep your stream key private, otherwise, others could stream to your channel without your permission!
+The stream key is hidden from view in Isadora but can be read by others when someone clicks on the 'stream key' input value of the RTMP Streamer actor.
+If you need to share a file that includes the RTMP Streamer actor, you must be sure to clear the 'stream key' input first!

 Requirements